saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 While trust collapse explains why users abandon agents, infrastructure barriers explain why pilots never reach production.
 According to KPMG's Q1 2025 AI Pulse Survey, **65% of enterprises are piloting AI agents—but only 11% have reached full deployment.**[4] This 54-point gap from pilot to production reveals a critical infrastructure crisis: organizations are rapidly experimenting with agents but lack the foundational capabilities to deploy them safely at scale.

-The McKinsey Superagency in the Workplace report confirms this infrastructure maturity gap: while **92% of companies plan to increase AI spending** over the next three years, only **1% report their AI deployments have reached maturity.**[5] Even more telling, **47% of C-suite leaders acknowledge their organizations are moving too slowly** on AI development—not because of lacking ambition, but because of infrastructure readiness barriers.[5]
+The McKinsey Superagency in the Workplace report confirms this infrastructure maturity gap: while **92% of companies plan to increase AI spending** over the next three years, only **1% report their AI deployments have reached maturity.**[5] Even more telling, **47% of C-suite leaders acknowledge their organizations are moving too slowly** on AI development not because of lacking ambition, but because of infrastructure readiness barriers.[5]

 The Tray.ai survey of 1,000+ IT leaders reveals the specific infrastructure barriers blocking agent deployment:[6]